xiaohw7/cgmoi/README.md

 ### HX711 ADC and load cells:

 - Refer to [this link](https://makersportal.com/blog/2019/5/12/arduino-weighing-scale-with-load-cell-and-hx711) for instructions on how to connect load cell to HX711 to Arduino.
-All 3 load cells can share a common power and ground connection through a breadboard.
+All 3 load cells can share a common power and ground connection.

 - Download library at [github](https://github.com/olkal/HX711_ADC) for examples on calibrating and reading values from multiple load cells.